denisyukphp/throttler/docs/index.md

 ### Use serialization

-To keep state for smooth weighted round-robin strategy you should serialize the whole object `Orangesoft\Throttler\SmoothWeightedRoundRobinThrottler::class` using the `serialize(mixed $value): string` function like below:
+To keep state for smooth weighted round-robin strategy you should serialize the whole object `Orangesoft\Throttler\SmoothWeightedRoundRobinThrottler::class` using the `serialize(mixed $value): string` function as shown below:

 ```php
 <?php